 In 2020, more businesses than ever have been utilising online platforms.
 The pandemic has forced many small businesses to step up their content, or move online where they weren’t before.
 This shift has made an already competitive market even more saturated.
 Wondering how to navigate this?
 In many cases, joining forces is a more pleasant and successful strategy than fighting it out.

 Let’s see why you should set up a successful marketing collaboration for your small business, how to go about it and make sure you benefit from it!

 What is collaborative marketing

-This way you can both get in front of a new audience and offer a complementary service to your existing clients.
+This way you can all get in front of a new audience and offer a complementary service to your existing clients.
 Additionally, by working together on both long- or short-term projects, you can exchange experiences and best practices.

 The benefits of a successful marketing collaboration are simple: